 SMSU: Where You Belong

 There's a reason that's our slogan.
 SMSU offers a broad-based curriculum with strong education, business and liberal arts programs.
-You can also choose unique majors like agronomy, exercise science, environmental science or culinology.
+You can also choose unique majors like agronomy, agricultural education, exercise science, environmental science, professional writing and communication, and culinology.
 At SMSU, it's about you.
 A challenging, yet nurturing, academic environment combined with the types of amenities you expect from your college choice.
 Your success story begins at SMSU.
 Check us out at: http://www.smsu.edu.